dashhive/bls/README.md

 - [x] Ubuntu Jammy Jellyfish x86-64
 - [x] Ubuntu Jammy Jellyfish ARM64
 - [x] Debian Bullseye x86-64
+- [x] Windows x86-64 (experimental)
+	- note: Windows support is experimental as of version `v1.0.0`
+	- want to earn some Dash?
+If you help us QA the Windows version, we will pay you in Dash

 # Version
 v.1.0.0